 While the firm’s practice is general in nature, Kent’s practice is now limited primarily to water and real estate matters.
 Kent is licensed to practice law in Colorado, Wyoming, and Montana.

 Kent is married to Christina, the Grand County Treasurer and Public Trustee.
 Kent and Christina live on a working—but not quite self-supporting—ranch located north of Kremmling, Colorado.
 When not practicing law, Kent is usually working on the ranch, enjoying family and friends, hunting or skiing.

 William G. Berry, Managing Attorney

 Will manages our Denver office, where he serves the needs of our clients in the greater Denver metro area.
 He has broad legal experience and is currently focused on the firm’s litigation and appellate practices.
-Prior to joining the Whitmer Law Firm, Will served as a managing attorney for a large real-estate firm in Atlanta, Georgia.
-He relocated to Hot Sulphur Springs in 2013.
+Will served as a managing attorney for a large real-estate firm in Atlanta, Georgia before relocating to Hot Sulphur Springs in 2013 to join the firm.

 Will attended the University of Alabama School of Law and is licensed to practice law in Colorado and Alabama.
 Along with the many outdoor activities Colorado offers, Will enjoys playing chess, piano, and guitar, practicing Spanish, and following Crimson Tide football and La Liga soccer.
 He is a member of Toastmasters International and a fellow craft in Denver Masonic Lodge No. 5, and volunteers his time at the Colorado Center for the Blind and the St. Francis Center.
 Will and his beautiful wife, Saraí, live in the Hampden area.